SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 	^ self receiver == (self argumentAt: 1)
 ```

+Define some tests to ensure that your implementation is correct.

 ### Essential Primitives:  Array Manipulation

-So far our interpreter is able to manipulate only objects with instance variables, but not arrays or their variants e.g., strings.
+So far our interpreter is able to manipulate only objects with instance variables, but not objects with variable size such as arrays or their variants e.g., strings.
-Arrays are special objects whose state is accessed with primitives, usually in methods named `at:` and `at:put:` and `size`.
+Arrays are special objects whose state is accessed with primitives, usually in methods named `at:`, `at:put:`, and `size`.
-Array access primitives check that the receiver is of the right kind and that the index arguments are integers within bounds of the array.
+Array access primitives check that the receiver is of the right kind and that the index arguments are integers within the bounds of the array.
-The following code snippet illustrates `Array` access primitives for general Arrays, and Strings.
+The following definition illustrates `Array` access primitives for general Arrays, and Strings.

 ```
 CInterpreter >> initializePrimitiveTable